Kitchen Ergonomics: How to Design for Comfort and Flow

 Modern minimalist kitchen with walnut cabinets, matte black uppers, built-in appliances, and soft under-cabinet lighting.

-The kitchen work triangle rule is based on three key work areas: the stove, sink, and refrigerator, connected by imaginary lines forming a triangle.
+The kitchen work triangle rule is based on three key work areas: the oven, sink, and refrigerator, connected by imaginary lines forming a triangle.
 These three points are the foundation of a functional kitchen design.

 According to this principle: